 What can a perspective grounded in arts and humanistic inquiry bring to the criminal justice system?
-How can insights from arts open up discursive frameworks and practices in ways that attend to both grievance and grief, redress and restoration, accountability and forgiveness?
+How can insights from the arts open up new frameworks and practices in ways that attend to both grievance and grief, redress and restoration, accountability and forgiveness?

 By harnessing the capacity of the arts, Imagining Justice offers an approach to justice that fosters creative capacities and community trust.
 In addition to its curricular and research agendas, Imagining Justice's arts-based diversion and prevention program offers an alternative to fines, incarceration and a criminal record for juveniles arrested for low-level misdemeanors and non-violent felonies.
 The program is a partnership among the Center for Comparative Studies in Race & Ethnicity, the Stanford Criminal Justice Center, and the Stanford Arts Institute, the San Francisco District Attorney's Office, other local District Attorney's Offices and community partners.

 The diversion and prevention program is designed to: